sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

 ### Cortex Analyst and Cortex Search Integration

-We are going to explore the integration between Cortex Analyst and Cortex Search to provide better results.
-If we take a look at the semantic model, click on DIM_ARTICLE -> Dimensions and edit ARTICLE_NAME.
+Improve Tool Usage with Dynamic Literal Retrieval

+Using Cortex Analyst integration with Cortex Search, we can improve the retrieval of possible values of a column without listing them all in the semantic model file.
+Let's try it as example for the ARTICLE NAMES.

-In the Dimension you will see that some sample values have been provided:
+Click on DIM_ARTICLE -> Dimensions and edit ARTICLE_NAME.
+In the Dimension you will see that some sample values have been provided.

 ![image](img/5_sample_values.png)